elastic/apm/docs/agents/spec-process.md

 - The process should be lightweight and painless
 - Keep the noise low by notifying the right people at the right time and maturity stage of the proposal

-If it turns out that this process is not accomplishing these goals that it's a bug, and you should raise a PR to fix it :)
+If it turns out that this process is not accomplishing these goals then it's a bug, and you should raise a PR to fix it :)